iustiucc/Fortran/temperatures/README.md

 # temperatures

-A program that generates temperatures and finds the minimum, maximum and medium temperatures.
+A program that generates temperatures and finds the minimum, maximum and medium temperature.

 ## How to use it?